Nerokalios/Nerokalios/README.md

 I build solutions that help reduce manual work and improve the efficiency of internal systems, mainly in enterprise environments.

+I also have knowledge in **game development**, working with tools like Unity and Unreal Engine, mainly using C# and exploring game design and interactive systems.

 I enjoy understanding how things work under the hood and building simple but effective solutions.

 - 🔭 Currently working on automation and backend solutions
 - ⚙️ Focused on processes, logic, and efficiency
+- 🎮 Experience with game development (Unity, Unreal, C#)
 - 🌱 Constantly improving my backend and software architecture skills
 - 🎯 Goal: keep growing as a developer and improving my technical skills